Do Go On - 361 - The Hollywood Bandit

 Hit the panic button and then seconds before they were told,

-Whilst Myers held the people on the floor at gunpoint,
+Whilst Myers held the people on the floor,

-I didn't realise they were in a fucking caravan!
+I didn't realize they're in a fucking caravan.

 You wrote all these things down.